AlexKomzzz/server/README.md

     $ create table if not exists history_chat{id_chat}
       (
         date timestamp,
-        username VARCHAR(255) references users  on delete cascade not null, message VARCHAR(255) not null
+        username VARCHAR(255) references users (username) on delete cascade not null, message VARCHAR(255) not null
       );